Aimee Copeland's condition has been updated from "serious" to "good"

 Sitting among the pine trees, Andy and Donna Copeland asked their daughter how she really felt about the past 49 days, he wrote.

 He wrote that she said she felt “blessed” – not blessed to be alive, but blessed to be different.

 “‘I mean that I am blessed to have the opportunity to experience something that not many other people have the chance to experience,’” Copeland wrote, recalling his daughter’s words. “‘I am blessed to be able to have a challenge that not many others get to have.
 I am blessed to have the capacity to share my experience with others and have a chance to improve the quality of someone else’s life.
 I’m blessed to be different.’”

-Aimee Copeland's ordeal began May 1, when she was riding a makeshift zip line across the Little Tallapoosa River, about 50 miles west of Atlanta.
-The line snapped, and she fell and got a gash in her left calf that took 22 staples to close.
+Copeland’s ordeal began May 1 when she was riding a makeshift zip line across the Little Tallapoosa River, about 50 miles west of Atlanta.
+The line snapped, and she fell and received a gash in her left calf that took 22 staples to close.

 Three days later, still in pain, she went to an emergency room.
 Doctors eventually determined she had necrotizing fasciitis caused by the bacteria Aeromonas hydrophila.